-• Mature into deeper intimacy and friendship with the Triune God
+– To mature into deeper intimacy with the Triune God

-• Learn about, and engage in, spiritual habits and practices that facilitate spiritual growth
+• To learn about, and engage in, spiritual habits and practices that facilitate spiritual growth

-• Grow in balancing prayer, study and service and in developing practical wisdom based on Scripture, tradition, reason, and experience
+• To grow in balancing prayer, study and service and in developing practical wisdom based on Scripture, tradition, reason and experience

-• Participate in a creative partnership among Christian spiritual directors
+• To participate in a creative partnership among spiritual directors.

 General Structure of the Program

 Admission is open to individuals (lay or clergy) from any Christian denomination who have a bachelor’s degree or its equivalent and have training or demonstrable knowledge of Scripture and theology.
-Life experience is highly valued as is awareness of a potential call to be a spiritual director.
-Admission to the program is granted by the Admissions Committee of the Regional program, composed of the Executive Direction and Faculty and Staff.
+Life experience is highly valued as is awareness of a potential call to become a spiritual director.
+Admission to the program is granted by the Admissions Committee of the Regional program, composed of the Executive Directors, Faculty and Staff.
 An application consists of the following:

 • A completed application form and application fee